deweysasser/docker-name-proxy-server/README.md

 1) a priviledged container that subscribes to docker events and generates a configuration file
 2) a non-priviledged (other than listening on port 80) container that consumes the generated configuration file and proxies traffic to the appropriate container.

+## Deploying the proxy/updater combination

+The two containers must be deployed on a single host and be linked by volumes.
+One way to do that is with the following docker-compose.yml
+file:

+     proxy:
+       build: nginx
+       volumes:
+        - /etc/nginx/conf.d
+        - /usr/share/nginx/html
+       ports:
+         - "80:80"
+       cap_drop:
+        - ALL
+       cap_add:
+        - SETUID
+        - SETGID
+        - CHOWN
+        - KILL
+        - NET_BIND_SERVICE

+     updater:
+       build: .
+       cap_drop:
+          - ALL
+       volumes:
+         - /var/run/docker.sock:/var/run/docker.sock
+       volumes_from:
+         - proxy

+The down side of this file is that the proxy must be redeployed any time the exposed ports change.

+Alternatively, you could use this stanza for the proxy:

+     proxy:
+       build: nginx
+       volumes:
+        - /etc/nginx/conf.d
+        - /usr/share/nginx/html
+       net: host

+This configuration will allow dynamic selection of listening ports but may cause nginx start-up problems if ports are already bound.

 ## Configuring proxies

 Traffic is proxied acording to container metadata as expressed in docker labels.